Poor Eggs! I feel bad for these little guys. The bad rap eggs have received for being UNHEALTHY is just WRONG!

 Eggs Are A Super Food!

-I love eggs!
+At Wild we love eggs!
 Not just for breakfast, but as snacks, for lunch or for dinner.
-Eggs are filled with so mo many amazing nutrients that the body needs!
+Eggs are filled with so many amazing nutrients that the body needs!

 The Egg White: Contains High Quality Protein!

-Eggs Also Contain: 8 Essential Amino Acids, 7 grams of protein and 5 grams of fat.
-Eggs also contain Vitamins A, K, E, D, B-Complex, and a variety of minerals.
+Eggs Also Contain: One egg supplies 8 Essential Amino Acids, 7 grams of protein and 5 grams of fat.
+Eggs also contain Vitamins A, K, E, D, B-Complex and a variety of minerals.

 What About Just Eating The Whites For Protein?